payalbhattamisra/project_backend/Readme.md

 //file upload
 express-fileupload,multer(data first store in localserver),cloudinary(then store in cloud server) (npm i cloudinary)(npm i multer)
 1.server.2.local.3.cloud after complete all setps remove from server

+//1.see postman error status -like 500,200 etc
+2.then go to user.controllers.js where 500,300 etc you write that method there is check then if not 3.then go to where method comes from which file there check